ministryoftesting/ui-automation-week-team-challenge/README.md

 ## The challenge

+### Introduction:

+Spend any time working on automated checks, whether it’s UI or not, you quickly notice that there are a lot of different things that need managing.
+Data, assertions, reports, execution, etc. all need to be thought about and implemented to create automated checks that are valuable to a team.
+That’s why in this challenge, as a Team, you’re going to build a solution that requires you to think deeply about the type of framework or tool you want to use in your automation.

+### Purpose:

+This challenge gets you thinking about the full lifecycle or anatomy of UI automation.
+To succeed you will need to consider:

+* How you’re going to manage data?
+* How you’re going to assess the information displayed on the UI?
+* What information you’re going to report?
+* Where are you going to run it?

+### Scenarios:

-### Context
+#### Context
 The challenge application contains a GUI that reads data from a third party application and renders it in a dashboard for the user to view.
 The monitor app shows details of nodes that are running

-### Your challenge
+#### Scenario 1:

+The monitor renders three nodes one showing green, one showing amber (with warning) and one showing red (with error)

+##### Purpose
-Your task is to build an automated solution that will open the monitor app and test what the monitor GUI looks like in a set of different scenarios:
+The goal for this scenario is to establish a framework that can open the browser and check the different nodes

-### Scenario 1:
+#### Scenario 2:

 The monitor renders three nodes all appearing green

-### Scenario 2:

-The monitor renders three nodes one showing green, one showing amber (with warning) and one showing red (with error)
+##### Purpose
+The goal for this scenario is to determine how to update the UI when you have no control over the third party API

-### Scenario 3:
+#### Scenario 3:

 The monitor renders six nodes with at least one node in green state, one amber state and one red state

+##### Purpose
+The goal for this scenario is to complete your framework to handle multiple scenarios of checking.